cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - go through scripts and double check initialization vals
 - flesh out brachioplexus further with rory, maybe get a list of feautures he would want
     - mapping tab configuration?
+- clean up packet parsing: seperate into utility and control
+    - also re-design the packet

 *Features List for 2nd Inchstone*
 - Unity defaults to connected VR controllers